GamerSenior/GamerSenior/README.md

 ### Hi there 👋
 My name is Giovani Garcia, 5 years of experience developing Web Applications and integrations.
+Most of my experience is with Java, JavaScript and Ruby.

-🔭 I’m currently looking for work.
-Contact me: abelgiovani@gmail.com
+🔭 I’m currently working at Nivells.

-🌱 I’m currently learning Ziglang.
+🌱 I’m currently learning Ziglang and Elixir.

 ⚡ Fun fact: People think I'm indian but my grandparents are from Portugal and Spain.
 <!--